 Adeline wants to be an artist when she grows up, so a rainbow art party for her sixth birthday was pretty much PERFECT.

 I have wanted to do a rainbow party and an art party for years, so combining the two ideas was so fun.
-Below are all the details.
+Below are all the details on Adeline's rainbow art party.
 Some links are affiliate links.

 Rainbow Art Party Invitation

 I used Minted to design a lovely, modern rainbow art party invitation.
 I loved the design.
 For the photo, Adeline came up with the idea of holding paintbrushes and it was perfect for the invitation.
 I emailed the guests ahead of time and got their addresses.

 Using Minted's addressing service, I then uploaded the addresses and had them printed on the envelopes, which made mailing a snap.
 (Minted's addressing service is my favorite feature about their site.
 Totally worth the extra cost of their products.)

 Rainbow Photo Spot